Alex-tq/learn-typescript/README.md

 From the terminal use this command to install typescrip:

-"npm i typescript"
+$ npm i typescript

 or to install globally use:

-"npm i -g typescript"
+$ npm i -g typescript

 ## To Start writing typescript